 - Moving around the house.
 Getting from one’s bedroom to other parts of the house or apartment such as the kitchen or laundry area can also demonstrate independence.

 - Working in the kitchen.
 Getting food from cupboards or the refrigerator to prepare a meal can also be a good way to assess one’s abilities to live independently.
 This also includes cleaning up and putting things away afterward.

 - Basic cleaning.
 Tidying up can help you feel good about your abilities, as well as improving sanitation and reducing the risk of dirt, mold, and infection.

-Occupational therapists can also have other useful roles during a visit to a client’s home.
+Occupational therapists can also have other useful roles during a visit to a patient’s home.
 They can point out areas of concern that could possibly affect someone’s health.

 This can include identifying safety hazards such as area rugs in hallways that may cause someone to trip or snag a cane or a walker.

 Other assistance can be offered in bathrooms, which can potentially have many health hazards to people with mobility issues or poor health.

 For instance, a shower/tub can be slippery and require balance to get in and out safely.
 Not only are the walls smooth, but there are few places to grip and the presence of water can also make conditions more hazardous.
 Plus, many bathrooms have hard counters and hard floors.